albertogg/albertogg.github.com/_drafts/installing-golang-in-os-x.md

 $ export PATH="$GOPATH/bin:$PATH"
 ```

+You can use any other directory, but, I found this is a common one, so, lets
-Here we are exporting the GOPATH and adding the Go generated binaries to the
+stick with the "convention".
+Here we are exporting the GOPATH and adding the Go
-path.
+generated binaries to the path.

 ## Set completions ZSH